- If you're seeing the Spectrum error DGE-1001 or RGE-101, then it means that you won't be able to use the service normally.

 - Do you need Spectrum Internet for the Spectrum app?

 Yes, in order to use the Spectrum app, you will need to have Spectrum Internet.
+Alternatively, you can try other streaming services as well.

 - What does OCAP mean on Spectrum?